-The NightTrace API diagnostic routine may be changed via the $trace_diag_func$ routine.
+For C, the NightTrace API diagnostic routine may be changed via the trace_diag_func routine.

-Additionally, setting the NTRACE_SILENT environment variable to a non-null value will prevent diagnostics routines from being called, regardless of the diagnostic mode setting.
+Setting the NTRACE_SILENT environment variable to a non-null value will prevent diagnostics routines from being called, regardless of the diagnostic mode setting.

-• trace diag func()
+• trace_diag_func()

 trace_diag_func

 The trace_diag_func routine replaces the default NightTrace API diagnostic routine with one supplied with the function invocation.